Nasha Mekraksavanich: A New Edge to Design in Thailand,

 When it comes to the Asian market, which actually sounds quite paradoxal, usually the Asian market in these days, picks up on new businesses much quicker than European or US markets, but in the case for Nasha Mekraksavanich, she feels that the Asian market is a little slower in interaction with her brand, more hesitant and perhaps still has an issue with price range.
 Her product is definitely a high-end product and just to mention the bag Etienne Exotique/Stingray, this exquisite piece of

-Her way of designing is remarkably “architectural” in the sense of that she draws her collection with AutoCad program, which is the very essence of instrument for architects when they lay the design.
+Her way of designing is remarkably “architectural” in the sense that she draws her collection with the AutoCAD program, which is the very essence of an instrument for architects when they lay the design.